Skip to main content

 public relations

-Press releases are one of the most effective communication strategies in terms of distributing information to the media.
+Press releases are one of the most effective communication strategies for public relations in terms of distributing information to the media.
 Also referred to as a news or media release, companies distribute press releases for a variety of reasons, but ultimately the purpose of a press release is to serve as a direct method of sharing news with the press with the aim of gaining media coverage.
-Distributing press releases on a regular basis can boost your brand’s credibility, while also exposing your content to a wider audience.
+Press releases can cover a variety of topics, from introducing new leaders to promoting special company events.
+Writing press releases and distributing them on a regular basis can boost your brand’s credibility, while also exposing your content to a wider audience.

 Step 1: Get To Know Your Audience

-When deciding on your topic of focus, it’s important to keep your primary audience in mind.
-Most often times a journalist sifting through an abundance of releases, your audience is more likely to react to a press release when the content is framed to grab their attention.
+When deciding on your topic of focus to raise brand awareness, it’s very important to keep your primary audience in mind.
+Most often times a journalist sifting through an abundance of public relations-related releases, your audience is more likely to react to an effective press release when the content is framed to grab their attention with important information.
+You do not want to accidentally reach out to people who might be interested in your services.
+For example, you would not want to be working for a technology company, and create a press release targeting sports fans.
+You and your fellow employees should stay focused, and think about how to come up with a strong narrative for your release.
 Seeing how media outlets, and most importantly your target audience, respond to your topic can be an invaluable tool when it comes time to outlining your narrative.
-Before beginning to write your release, take some time to research the publications and journalists you’re planning on pitching to ensure they cover your area of focus and align with your target audience.
+Before beginning to write your release for media outlets, take some time to research the publications and journalists you’re planning on pitching for press coverage to ensure they cover your area of focus and align with your target audience.

 news release